fintechees/Expert-Advisor-Studio/README.md

 ### OpenAI Supported

-We've created a plugin called "Plugin for SNS with OpenAI" that encompasses all the functionalities of 'Plugin for SNS'.
+We've created a plugin called "Plugin for SNS with OpenAI" that encompasses all the functionalities of "Plugin for SNS".
 You can now utilize "Plugin for SNS with OpenAI" to interact with OpenAI (ChatGPT).

 ### Social Media on Chart